Board of Deputies of British Jews: Mission

+Jewish Culture Month

+In 2026, the Board of Deputies launched the United Kingdom's first nationwide Jewish Culture Month, a month-long cultural festival running from 16 May to 15 June.
+The initiative featured more than 150 cultural events across the UK, with participation from institutions including the V&A Museum, the British Library, JW3, and the National Holocaust Museum.

 Controversies

-In the 1936 Battle of Cable Street the Board of Deputies decided to oppose the counter demonstration against the British Union of Fascists.
+In the 1936 Battle of Cable Street the Board of Deputies decided to oppose, rather than support, the counter demonstration against the British Union of Fascists.

 In 2003, the Board, on its website, reproduced an extract from a US State Department report that suggested that the aid organisation Palestinian Relief and Development Fund (Interpal) was helping to fund terrorist organisations.
 Interpal threatened to sue for libel, whereupon the Board retracted and apologised for its comments.

 In the same year the Jewish Leadership Council, which says it "brings together the major British Jewish organisations to work for the good of the British Jewish community", was founded.

 In 2005, after the Mayor of London, Ken Livingstone, compared a Jewish Evening Standard reporter, Oliver Finegold, to a concentration camp guard, the Board, along with the Commission for Racial Equality, filed an ultimately unsuccessful complaint to the Standards Board for England, calling on Livingstone to apologise.
 Livingstone responded by stating "there is no law against 'unnecessary insensitivity' or even 'offensiveness' to journalists harassing you as you try to go home" and that he had a "25-year running battle" with the paper's owners.

 In 2014, at the height of the Israeli military operation in Gaza, the Board issued a joint statement with the Muslim Council of Britain (MCB) condemning antisemitism and Islamophobia.
 The statement with its slogan 'to export peace rather than import conflict' proved controversial among some on the conservative wing of the Jewish community but was supported by others on the progressive wing and by groups in inter faith circles.
 The principle of such a statement was approved by a majority of over 75% at a meeting of the Board on 21 September 2014.
 In December 2015, the new leadership of the Board distanced itself from the MCB over the latter's alleged links to the Islamist Muslim Brotherhood.